247sathish/AndroidPreparation/README.md

 ### Tell about the Collections in Kotlin

-Collections in Kotlin are used to store group of related objects in a single unit.
+Collections in Kotlin are used to `store group of related objects in a single unit`.
 By using collection, we can store, retrieve manipulate and aggregate data.

 #### Immutable Collection (or Collection)

-Immutable collection also called Collection supports read only functionalities.
+Immutable collection also called Collection supports `read only functionalities`.
 Methods of immutable collection that supports read functionalities are:

 				List-listOf(),listOf()
 				Map-mapOf()